Jessica Poland: 2014 – 2016: LACES and BRZY

 In early 2014, Poland announced she had retired her Charlotte Sometimes stage name and would now be writing and recording music under her legal name for a new project, LACES.

 The first single under her new moniker, "Love Me Sober," premiered on Billboard on March 5, 2015 and was released to retailers on March 16, 2015.
 "Love Me Sober" was produced by Dante Jones.

 A side project was announced in 2016 titled BRZY, featuring the members of District 76 and LACES.
 The single "Cause a Little Fire" was released digitally on October 21, 2016.

 2016–present: Jessica Vaughn

-In December 2016, "Christmas for the Lonely" was released under the name Jessica Vaughn for the holiday compilation album "SoundRevolver Presents: A Holiday Benefit 2016."
+In December 2016, "Christmas for the Lonely" was released under the name Jessie Vaughn for the holiday compilation album "SoundRevolver Presents: A Holiday Benefit 2016."
 In early February 2017, the LACES Facebook account was renamed to "Jessica Vaughn Music."